Shell Energy broadband help

 Customer service phone number

-If you need to contact Shell Energy Broadband customer service the number is call 0330 094 5801.
+If you need to contact Shell Energy Broadband customer service the number to call is 0330 094 5801.
 Lines are open from 8am to 8pm weekdays and 9am to 4pm on Saturdays.

 Use social media to speed up response times